Saban: Bama working toward 10 Power 5 games

 In addition, Alabama has a 2-for-1 series scheduled with South Florida of the American Athletic Conference.
 Alabama will play in Tampa in 2023 with USF coming to play at Alabama in 2024 and 2026.

 Alabama is also in the process of trying to finalize a neutral-site game with Florida State in Atlanta in 2025.
-Alabama will open the 2020 season against USC in Arlington, Texas.
+Alabama will open the 2020 season against USC in Arlington, Texas, and face Miami in Atlanta in 2021.

 "We're almost all home-and-home games from here on out and trying to get another one," Saban said.
 "You've got to make them match up because if you're playing an away home-and-home game and a neutral-site game in the same season, you don't have enough home games."